You want smart political talk without the meltdowns?

 He was a deputy head of counterintelligence at the FBI.

-He was a key player uh involved in all of the investigation into Clint's use of a private email server.
+He was a key player involved in all of the investigation into Clint's use of a private email server.

 He was one of two agents.

-And this is very important because if he's interviewing Flynn, uh and he has this animosity, this open animosity towards uh President Trump, that becomes very concerning and according to the sources I've spoken with puts everything into question.
+And this is very important because if he's interviewing Flynn and he has this animosity, this open animosity towards President Trump, that becomes very concerning.

-I mean, if I was Michael Flynn's lawyer and I'd find this out now, I think I'd be pulling back immediately on this on this deal that they made and saying, well, he was forced into it.
+I mean, if I was Michael Flynn's lawyer and I'd find this out now, I think I'd be pulling back immediately on this deal that they made and saying, well, he was forced into it.

-Well, yes, I mean those are those are vitally important questions.
+I mean, those are vitally important questions.

 I did speak with a source that's very familiar with the chairman's request and said that the chairman now has answers to all of that.

-We now did the FBI, I there were reports that Comey wanted to pay Christopher Steele, no confirmation that he ever did.
+Now, did the FBI, there were reports that Comey wanted to pay Christopher Steele.

 Correct.

-I think one of the bigger questions we need to ask is did they use the dossier to obtain these FISA warrants?
+I think one of the bigger questions we need to ask is, did they use the dossier to obtain these FISA warrants?

-And did they verify anything in that dossier, the dossier in itself in its entirety before obtaining these FISA warrants?
+And did they verify anything in that dossier, the dossier in itself in its entirety, before obtaining these FISA warrants?

 And how did they do that?